bootstrap-vue-next/bootstrap-vue-next/CONTRIBUTING.md

 The project uses a monorepo architecture.
 The main source files for the package exist in `./packages/bootstrap-vue-3`, this is primarily where developing is done.
 You can then run `pnpm dev` and it will start all possible development environments.
 When developing the main package, you will want to open the **bootstrap-vue-3:dev** host.
 This has hot-reloading to make developing easier.
 You can use the `./packages/bootstrap-vue-3/src/app.vue` file as a test area for any changes that you make

 You can also make use of the `./apps/playground` directory.
 The `./apps/playground` directory mimics a user's library and can demonstrate some bugs that may not be visible in the main package.
 However, it does not contain native hot-reloading and makes for a poor development experience since it requires a built dist copy of the main package (simply run `pnpm build`).
-The playground is not typically used for developing.
+The playground is not typically used for development.
 It is more of a place to view the full behavior of a component

 You can also use `pnpm dev --filter bootstrap-vue-3` to only open the main host